Current NIEER Projects

 Using Number Games to Support Mathematical Learning in Preschool and Home Environments.
 Involves the design, implementation, and testing of an early mathematics intervention for Head Start children and parents using interactive math game play.
-PIs: Kimberly Brenneman & Alissa Lange.
+PI: Kimberly Brenneman; Co-I: Alissa Lange.

-Supports for Science and Mathematics Learning in Pre-Kindergarten Dual Language Learners: Designing a Professional Development System (SciMath-DLL).
-Designs and tests professional development integrating high-quality math and science instruction with supports for preschool dual language learners (DLLs) partnering with Elizabeth, Long Branch, and Union City schools.
-PI: Kimberly Brenneman.
+Part 1: Supports for Science and Mathematics Learning in Pre-Kindergarten Dual Language Learners: Designing a Professional Development System (SciMath-DLL).
+With funding from the NSF, SciMath-DLL designs and tests professional development integrating high-quality math and science instruction with supports for preschool dual language learners (DLLs) partnering with Elizabeth, Long Branch, and Union City schools.
+PI: Alissa Lange (formerly Kimberly Brenneman)

 The Math and Science Story Time (MASST) Program.
 Provides preschool-age children from New Brunswick the opportunity to participate in eight Spanish-English bilingual math and science story and activity sessions at the public library.
 PI: Alissa Lange.

 Early Learning Scale.
 Systematic assessment for preschool and kindergarten children designed for teachers to assess children's progress toward learning standards.
-It is currently implemented in districts in New Jersey, all schools in West Virginia and elsewhere throughout the country.
-PI: Shannon Riley-Ayers
+It is currently implemented in districts in New Jersey, all preschools in West Virginia and elsewhere throughout the country and internationally at a program in China.
+PI: Shannon Riley-Ayers.

 NYC Analytics.
 Evaluation of the validity and reliability of early childhood assessments for the New York City Department of Education.
 PI: Alissa Lange.